MahApps/mahapps.com/input/docs/dialogs/dialogsettings.md

 ## Login dialogs

 `LoginDialogSettings` derives from `MetroDialogSettings` and adds the username, password and remember-checkbox settings.
 Everything on this page applies to it as well, with the fallback caveat noted above.
+One thing stays true either way: the constructor sets `AffirmativeButtonText` to `Login` after copying, so that label comes from the login settings and not from the window.
 See [Login Dialog](login-dialogs).